wukimidaire/dbt_bowtie_template/README.md

 A dbt (data build tool) project template for transforming HubSpot CRM data into actionable analytics models.
 This template helps organizations build a unified view of their customer journey and business performance metrics across all departments.

-This project was created by a data professional with extensive background in revenue operations and as a [Certified Revenue Architect](https://credentials.winningbydesign.com/37564c7b-d069-4cdd-b5de-c0247c284b9d#acc.szFAQmjx) by Winning by Design.
+This project was created by a data professional with a background in revenue operations and as a [Certified Revenue Architect](https://credentials.winningbydesign.com/37564c7b-d069-4cdd-b5de-c0247c284b9d#acc.szFAQmjx) by Winning by Design.
 The methodology and structure are directly informed by real-world application of these principles across multiple organizations.

 Personal [LinkedIn publication](https://www.linkedin.com/feed/update/urn:li:activity:7114872202654543872/) related to this project.
 ## Project Vision